Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 How much time do you need for Vis?
 I recommend spending at least three days on Vis: one day for the boat tour, one day for exploring on your own — maybe checking out the military tunnels or Komiža, or doing some wine tasting? — and one day that’s all about the relaxation.

-Even so, you could spend a full week in Vis and it wouldn’t be a waste of time.
+Even then, you could spend a full week in Vis and it wouldn’t be a waste of time.
 This might be one of the best places in Croatia to relax and recharge your batteries.

 Day Trip to Vis Island

-Can you do a day trip to Vis island?
-If that’s all the time you have, it can be done.
 If you want to do a day trip to Vis, there’s a good way to do it and a bad way to do it.
 The good way to do it is an organized day trip from Hvar town on the island of Hvar, which is the closest island to Vis.

-While you technically COULD do a DIY day trip to Vis by booking ferries from Hvar or even Split, I strongly discourage this.
-The journey from Split is too far (2.5 hours) and the ferries from both Split and Hvar are just too infrequent.
-Having a few hours on Vis might let you stroll through Vis town or relax on a beach, but it won’t give you enough time to see what makes the island special.
+While you technically could do a DIY day trip to Vis by booking your own ferries from Hvar or even from Split, I strongly discourage this.
+The car ferry from Split takes too long (2.5 hours) and the ferries from both Split and Hvar are just too infrequent.

 How to Get to Vis Island

 Most people get to Vis by car ferry from Split.
-The ferries are on Jadrolinija and run several times each week; check the schedule here.
-The journey takes about 90 minutes.
+The ferries are on Jadrolinija and run several times each day; check the schedule here.
+The journey takes about 2.5 hours.

 If you want to visit nearby islands, you’ll need to either go back to Split or take the passenger-only catamarans (no cars).